ArsenSysyn/ansible_gitbucket/README.md

 # Ansible for deploying Gitbucket application and using apache2 as a LoadBalancer

+#### As hosts where we can use all our roles can be only Centos machines

 Playbook create database with needed privileges for our application, set up the NFS server for application data, create a loadbalancer using apache2 with needed configuration files, install tomcat, and deploy our application to app servers.

 For specify variables when we run our ansible playbook we need to use option __-e (--extra-vars)__